Seagate/cortx/Troubleshooting.md

  </details>

 <details>
-<summary>Software package upload and update functionality not working</summary>
+<summary>Software package upload and update is not working</summary>
 <p>

 ### Symptoms and causes